elpolake/discord-auto-response-bot/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GPL v3 License.